 St Thomas Aquinas (1225-1274) was born into a wealthy family at Roccasecca in Italy.
-He joined the Dominicans, much to his families displeasure and attempts to prevent it, and studied at The University of Paris.
-Thereafter, he taught as Professor and held other noted positions in various institutions.
+He joined the Dominicans – much to his families displeasure and their many attempts to prevent him.
+He studied at The University of Naples and the University of Paris.

 St Thomas Aquinas:

-Pray for us that we will use our skills to understand the teachings of Jesus to the best of our ability.
+Pray for us that we will use our skills to understand the teachings of Jesus to the best of our abilities.

 Glory be to the…